xen-troops/moulin/docs/user-reference.rst

 Builders
 --------

-Fetchers are the `moulin` plugins responsible for actual image building.
+Builders are the `moulin` plugins responsible for actual image building.
 Right now only `yocto` and `android` are supported.

 `moulin` will generate phony Ninja target